Explore the Elements of Research Design

 Quantitative Research Design:

-Quantitative research is referred to as the process of collecting as well as analyzing numerical data.
-It is generally used to find patterns, averages, predictions, as well as cause-effect relationships between the variables being studied.
+Quantitative research is the process of collecting and analyzing numerical data.
+It is generally used to find patterns, averages, predictions, and cause-effect relationships between the variables being studied.
 It is also used to generalize the results of a particular study to the population in consideration.

-Quantitative research is widely used in science; both natural and social sciences.
-Quantitative research provides actionable insights which are essential for the growth of the company.
+Quantitative research is widely used in science, both in the natural and social sciences.
+It provides actionable insights that are essential for company growth.

 Qualitative Research Design:

-Qualitative research can be defined as a method used for market research that aims at obtaining data through open-ended questions and conversations with the intended consumers.
+Qualitative research is a method used for market research that aims to obtain data through open-ended questions and conversations with the intended consumers.

-This method aims at establishing not only “what” people think but “how” did they come to that opinion as well as “why” they think so.
+This method aims to establish not only “what” people think but also “how” they came to that opinion and “why” they think so.

 What are the subtypes of research design?